 Must try: Mozartkugel (the original silver blue chocolate balls available from Café Furst), gulaschsuppe, glühwein, lebkuchen, beer brewed in Salzburg, Sacher torte (in the Hotel Sacher)

 Skylark’s verdict: Salzburg has made it into my Top 5 Christmas Markets in Europe because it is a lovely, festive location.
 You may even be lucky enough to get snow, although you might have to travel outside of the city to see it.
 It’s easy to walk around the city and there are plenty or restaurants and cafes, as well as all the delicious food on offer in the markets.
-In fact, we liked Salzburg so much, we’ll be heading back there soon!
+In fact, we liked Salzburg so much, we went back again recently for a second visit!

 Let me know which Christmas markets you’ve been to and which are your favourites?